surniaulula/wpsso/readme.txt

 **Version 7.6.0 (2020/05/22)**

 * **New Features**
-	* None.
+	* Added a new "Show Yoast SEO Import Details" option under the SSO &gt; Advanced Settings &gt; Editing Pages &gt; Document Meta tab.
 * **Improvements**
 	* Added post cache clearing for attached post IDs (used by the WPSSO FAQ add-on).
-	* Added a new "Show Yoast SEO Import Details" option under the SSO &gt; Advanced Settings &gt; Editing Pages &gt; Document Meta tab.
 	* Removed the SSO &gt; General Settings &gt; Social and Search Sites &gt; Google &gt; Knowledge Graph for Home Page &gt; Include Schema WebSite option.
 	* Moved the 'sucom-block-editor-admin' script from the header (default location) to the footer in order to work around a bug in NextGEN Gallery.
 * **Bugfixes**